 On the flip side, positive gearing is achievable in high-demand areas where Airbnb properties can command premium rates, ensuring a steady and robust income that surpasses expenses.
 This scenario is ideal for owners seeking immediate cash flow from their Airbnb rentals.
 In both cases, the dynamic nature of the short-term rental market necessitates a more active management approach to maximise returns and minimise risks.

-If you need assistance with managing your Airbnb's revenue, consider partnering with Hometime.
 We use our expertise in short-term rental management to streamline Airbnb management tasks and help you determine strategies such as whether your property is negatively or positively geared.
 By partnering with us, you ensure that your investment aligns with your financial goals while minimising operational burdens.